This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Long car rides are the perfect times for busy couples to catch up and have serious talks about the future.
 However, at some point, you’ll run out of things to talk about.

-Audiobooks, favorite songs playlist, or podcasts can help make the drive seem shorter.
+Audiobooks, favorite songs playlists, or podcasts can help make the drive seem shorter.

 Things To Do In Shawnee National Forest